smorovic/merger/hwtest/README.md

 # Merger Test Recipe
 This describes how to run a simple test of the merger.
 It is currently setup for a single machine only.
+For Python versioning reasons this is only confirmed to work on CMSSW_7_0_0 and up.

 ## Login